ujihisa/vanrb-ruby192/slides.md

 * "Local variable" is very special in Ruby
 * Declaring a new local variable is completely static

+I've found only this solution so far.
+(I know another way but it's not complete..
+I'll talk it later)

 # Ruby 1.9.2 in Production with Tatsuhiro Ujihisa